 Having a car dealer install car seat upholstery can be expensive.
 Not only does Mac's charge substantially less, our experienced installers are the best in town.
 Keep in mind that experienced installers make a big difference; if your leather seat covers are not properly installed they'll wrinkle and warp.

-We also offer the wide range of styles and colors available through Katzkin Leather, the leading manufacturer of aftermarket seat covers.
-Click here to check out all the exciting styles and colors available for your vehicle!
+We also offer the wide range of styles and colors available through Katzkin Leather, a leading manufacturer of aftermarket seat covers.
+Drop by our showroom to check out all the exciting styles and colors available for your vehicle!